reikoNeko/icinga2bot/PITCHME.md

 ## Becoming Frankenstein: A Case Study
 +++
-* My team has a Jabber server we use to communicate.
+* My team had a Jabber server which we used to communicate.
 +++
 * We switched our monitoring system from Nagios to Icinga2
 +++